 - In a mixing bowl mix together the flour, baking powder, sugar, and salt.
 Cut in butter using the mixer by pulsing until mixture resembles coarse meal, with a few pea-size pieces of butter remaining.
 Add water, a tablespoon at a time, pulsing until dough is no longer too crumbly and holds together when squeezed.
 Squeeze the dough together to form a ball.
 Cut the dough into 4 equal parts.

-- Take a piece of the dough and roll it out as thin as possible without breaking.
-Cut circles using a cookie cutter or any round object with the desired size ( I use a small glass bowl).
+- Take a piece of the dough and roll it out to flatten to not more than half-centimeter thick.
+Cut out disks using a large cookie cutter or any round object with the desired size ( I use a small glass bowl).
 Do the same with the remaining dough.
-Combine all excess dough cuttings and repeat the process until all dough is used.
+Gather all excess dough cuttings and press together and repeat the process until all dough is used.

-- Place empanada dough disc on your palm and spoon enough empanada filling on the center.
+- Place a dough disk on your palm and spoon enough empanada filling in the center.
 Fold in half towards the edges and pinch the sides to close.
-Use a fork to seal the sides tight.
+Use a fork to press and seal the sides tight.

 - Place empanadas on a baking sheet lined with parchment paper in a single layer.
 Brush each empanada with the egg wash to make them shiny and brown after baking.
 Poke (3-5) small holes on each empanadas using a toothpick or fork to let the steam out and prevent them from bursting open while baking.

 - Bake at 360°F/180°C for 18-20 minutes.
 Empanadas are done when they appear light brown and shiny.

 - If you do not have a mixer, just use a pastry blender or a fork to mix the dry ingredients together and then use your hands to incorporate the butter into the flour mixture until the required texture is achieved.

 - Avoid over-handling the dough specially with warm hands.
 It may cause the butter to melt and prevent from creating the flaky texture of the pastry.